Sunday, February 28, 2016

 A screwball comedy, a romantic comedy, a punk extravaganza, a political thriller involving terrorism, and a key document of the new wave lifestyle in Madrid of the late 1970s and the early 1980s.
 Influences range from Federico Fellini to Emmanuelle.

 I had not seen Laberinto de pasiones since it was first released in Finland by the Senso Films company of the Kaurismäki brothers.
 By then I was already a converted Pedro Almodóvar aficionado having found several of his subsequent films masterful.
 Laberinto de pasiones seemed then mainly interesting as a piece of apprenticeship before Almodóvar's period of mastery.
-I could relate to the punk excess of the film thinking about what Spain had been going through during the Franco years.
+I could relate to the punk excess of the film thinking about what Spain had been going through in the Franco years.

 Today I watched the film twice, first on dvd, and then in a film screening, and it turned out to be much better than I had realized.
 It belongs to the "cinema of attractions" on a surface level, but nothing becomes more tiresome than constant excess and exaggeration.
-But there is more in Laberinto de pasiones.
+There is more in Laberinto de pasiones.

 As a comedy, as a farce, Laberinto de pasiones is partly hit and miss and partly truly funny and unique.
 Targets of the satire include test tube babies, Islamist tyranny, virility cures, medicalization in general, and plastic surgery.